lmondada/dphil-thesis/content/01_intro/01_compilation.md

 world---at least for the time being.

 [^cpu]:
-    There are other architectures, such as Risc-V @Waterman2016 and MIPS
+    There are other architectures, such as RISC-V @Waterman2016 and MIPS
     @Hennessy1982, but as of 2025 the quasi totality of consumer and professional CPUs run on x86 or ARM from mobile phones to laptops, desktops, and data centres.
 See @Valve2024 for a detailed hardware market share